jamesesguerra/diy-cloud-book/src/chapter-1/what-this-book-is-about.md

 By the end of this book, you’ll have the confidence to host your own projects and make them publicly accessible, all without spending a fortune.

 ## What this book isn't
 This book is not a hardcore, exhaustive guide to self-hosting.
-If you’re looking for a detailed reference on your preferred Linux distribution, Proxmox setup, or advanced cloud orchestration tool, this isn’t that book — and that’s okay.
+If you’re looking for a detailed reference on your preferred Linux distribution, Proxmox setup, or advanced cloud orchestration tool, this isn’t that book, and that’s okay.

 The approach here reflects what I’ve found easiest as a beginner: a practical, straightforward way to get your projects online without getting bogged down in every technical detail.
-Think of it as a stepping stone: you’ll learn enough to host and showcase your projects confidently, and later, if you discover a tool or setup that suits you better, you’ll have the foundation to switch over with minimal friction.
+Think of it as a stepping stone: you’ll learn enough to host and showcase your projects confidently, and later, if you discover a tool or setup that suits you better, you’ll have the foundation to switch over with minimal effort.

 The goal is to get you started, not overwhelm you, so you can focus on building and sharing your projects without frustration.
+I did my best to choose solutions that worked for me at the time.
+There may be better options for some of the technologies I cover, but once you’ve gone through the book you’ll be able to swap them out yourself.